facelessuser/bracex/docs/src/markdown/about/development.md

 ## Building and Editing Documents

-Documents are in Markdown (with with some additional syntax provided by extensions) and are converted to HTML via Python Markdown.
+Documents are in Markdown (with some additional syntax provided by extensions) and are converted to HTML via Python Markdown.
 If you would like to build and preview the documentation, you must have these packages installed:

 -   @Python-Markdown/markdown: the Markdown parser.